-Most beginner Forex traders rarely use a diamond chart pattern.
+Most beginner traders rarely use a diamond chart pattern.
 What’s more, some of them mistakenly think it is similar to a head-and-shoulders formation because of its V-shaped neckline.
 However, the two patterns are different.

 When it comes to a diamond formation, it expresses reversals that usually take place at major tops featuring higher volumes.
 In simpler words, reversals rarely take place at the market bottom.
 At the same time, we should say that a diamond chart pattern is a variation of the head-and-shoulders formation.
 So, they do have some common features.

 In this article, we will discuss how to identify a diamond formation, how to trade it, and how it differs from the head-and-shoulders pattern.

 It refers to the reversal type of formations.
 The indicator shows the end of either a bearish or bullish trend.
 Most of all, you can find it at the top of the uptrend and rarely at the bottom, when the market is bearish.